We speak up for and with trafficking survivors

 Survivors of human trafficking and exploitation need urgent care and support immediately after leaving exploitation.
 But there are currently limited options available.

 In 2017, the government committed to introducing 'places of safety' that would give people leaving exploitation at least three days of immediate accommodation and support.
-To date, 'places of safety' have not been introduced, leaving people without immediate support options.
-In anticipation of 'places of safety', the British Red Cross, along with colleagues in the sector, have developed principles that underpin early support provision for survivors of trafficking (PDF).
+In 2023, the government announced it would not be moving forward with implementing 'places of safety', leaving people without immediate support options.
+In anticipation of 'places of safety', the British Red Cross, along with colleagues in the sector, developed principles that underpin early support provision for survivors of trafficking (PDF).
 These standards place informed consent at the core of best practice.

 Long-term support